Skip to main content

 function uniqByIdentifier(arr: any): boolean;

-Removes duplicate options from an Option array based on a matching identifier properties (name or value).
+Removes duplicate options from an Option array by comparing identifier properties (name or value).